AlexanderWyss/discord-bot-node/README.md

 Build the server first then the client.
 View Dockerfile.

-Create .env file or set evnironment variables in commandline and add NODE_ENV=production to disable .env file.
+Create .env file or set environment variables in commandline and add NODE_ENV=production to disable .env file.